 Who am I kidding?

-In the meantime, I made Justin take a million different photos I immediately hated (standard), the food was almost wiped out by a water feature (3 times), and my husband looked close to leaving me when I asked if he could pose for ‘just 1 more photo’ so I could frame up the exact shot I wanted with me in it.
+In the meantime, I made Justin take a million different photos I immediately hated (standard), the food was almost wiped out by a water feature (3 times), and my husband looked like he was genuinely considering a divorce when I asked if he could pose for ‘just 1 more photo’ so I could frame up the exact shot I wanted him to take with me in it afterwards.

 I fretted about whether to be in the pool (and thus have flabby arms and cleavage exposed) or sit stiffly on the side in a million-miles-from-natural pose.